encodeous/wstream/README.md

 Here is a benchmark performed on Windows 10 Build 19402 with a core i7-6700k and 32gb of system ram.
 ```
----- Sending 5368706370 bytes with buffer size of 358400 ----
-Elapsed: 00:00:10.3100529
-Throughput: 520,725,395.11 Bytes / second
-Message Rate 1,452.95 Messages / second.
+Buffer Size: 65536  Throughput: 558.92 MBps  Elapsed: 00:15:16.0470650  Message Rate: 8,942.77 msg/s  Payload Size: 511,999.00 MB.
 ```

 As you can see, WStream reaches over 4 Gbps through a single connection!

 ## Current Limitations

 Due to the fact that Kestrel is bundled inside of ASP.NET Core, there are a large number of dependencies.
-There is no way around this while still targeting `netstandard2.1`.
+There is currently no way around this :(